atig3r/pubg-team-finder/README.md

 # Instaltion

  - Download/Clone project.
- - Import `E-Gaming-IR.sql` frin SQL folder into your database
+ - Import `E-Gaming-IR.sql` from SQL folder into your database
  - Edit `db.php` file and set your database config.

  __DONT FORGET REMOVE SQL FOLDER FROM YOUR HOST__